Image 1 of 1

 Learning and engagement are central to their work and its award-winning creative engagement programme includes professional development, work in schools and colleges, and participatory projects with a range of communities.

-Complicité have been world leaders in theatre-making for over 40 years, and we are thrilled to be able to host them here at Makers’ House Hastings.
+Complicité have been world leaders in theatre-making for over 40 years, and we are thrilled to be able to host them again here at Makers’ House Hastings.

 This workshop may be of particular interest to people who crave a way of engaging with forms of theatre that do not begin with a text, or to those who want to engage their bodies in a new way — regardless of physical ability.